OnSSET/onsset/OnSSET_Manual/data_preparation.rst

 **Step 3.
 Inform the Settlements' layer**
 ---------------------------------------------------

 Once the previous steps are finished, we can combine all layers together into a single table.
 The principle is simple.
 We will use the population layer in order to create a base table.
 Every row in this table represents a grid cell.
 Then, we will adhere one by one all the layers into this table so that every row (grid cell) acquires its specific characteristics based on its location.
-One can perform the process manually by identifying the tools in the GIS environment of his preference.
+One can perform the process manually by identifying the tools in the GIS environment of his/her preference.

-In order to facilitate the process KTH dESA has prepared a batch of python commands that can directly be ran directly in the QGIS script runner.
+In order to facilitate the process KTH dESA has prepared a batch of python commands that can be ran directly in the QGIS script runner.
 Here follows an example of these commands. **Note!** These commands have been developed for python version 3 and work properly in the QGIS environment as long as it is QGIS version 3.0 or newer.
 In case the user chooses a different GIS environment (e.g. Grass, ArcGIS etc.) these commands might need modifications.

     **Example:**